 In a medium bowl, rub the lemon zest into the sugar until the sugar is damp and the aroma of the lemon is released.
 Sift the sifted flour, baking powder, and salt into another medium bowl and set aside.

 In the bowl of an electric mixer fitted with the paddle attachment, beat the butter until soft on medium-high speed.
-Add the sugar and lemon zest and beat until light and fluffy, about 3 minutes.
+Add the sugar and lemon zest, as well as the vanilla, and beat until light and fluffy, about 3 minutes.
 Beat in the eggs, one at a time, scraping the bowl as necessary with a rubber spatula.
 Reduce the mixer speed to low, and alternately add the dry ingredients and milk in five additions, beginning and ending with the flour.
 Finish by folding the batter by hand until smooth.

 Scrape the batter into the prepared pan and smooth the top.